ARM™ Designation – Associate in Risk Management

-- ARM™ 400 – this exam covers the topics of general risk management principles.
+- ARM™ 400 – this exam covers risk concepts and the risk environment.

-- ARM™ 402 – this exam covers the topics of financing risk.
+- ARM™ 402 – this exam covers the topics of treating and assessing risk.

 For more information, see our blog breaking down the Associate in Risk Management Designation.

 The ARM™ exams are TOUGH.
 It is no easy task to complete this insurance designation, which is why only the best of the best earn their ARM™.

 The industry recommends about 2-3 months of studying per exam and about 1 – 1.5 years to complete the coursework and earn the ARM™ designation.

 Although that’s the industry-recommended time, I see most people complete their exams in about a month.
 If you’re truly dedicated you can crank out your ARM™ within six months.
 I always recommend that people study an hour a day on lunch break or before work.
 Just an hour a day for 2-3 weeks should be plenty of time for you to pass your exam.

 Be sure to check with your employer before you get started, as most employers will pay for your study material and exams.